talsraviv/from-thinking-to-coding/README.md

 ## How to Use

-Example: "I want to build a children's science museum version of ChatGPT demonstrating visibly how extended thinking works."

 ### 1. Write your product opportunity assessment (before using these prompts)

 Draft a document covering the "why" and high-level "what" - the product opportunity, user needs, success criteria, and what you're building.

+If you really wanna wing it, just dictate what you're thinking about building and why into your AI coding agent chat box.

+"I want to build a children's science museum version of ChatGPT demonstrating visibly how extended thinking works."

+If you want to build a learning POC, you might [start with a deep research](https://talraviv.co/from-using-to-building/how-i-built-chatgpt-from-scratch) on the topic you want to prototype.

 ### 2. Use an AI coding agent to turn it into a detailed technical specification